Quickly import people, co-create and share your organization chart in 3 steps

 Hey, congrats! 👏🎉👏🎉👏🎉👏🎉👏🎉👏🎉

 You've come to the end of our getting started guide.
-By now, you should have a great looking org chart, on which you can collaborate with a colleague and that you've shared to others with a public link or as a PDF file.
+By now, you should have a great looking org chart, on which you can collaborate with a colleague and that you've shared to others with a link or as a PDF file.

-You can continue to use the free version of Functionly to maintain your org chart, create new org chart scenarios for planning, and communicate your org chart through public link sharing and PDF export.
+You can continue to use the free version of Functionly to maintain your org chart, create new org chart scenarios for planning, and communicate your org chart through link sharing and PDF export.

 Functionly is much more than an org chart tool.
 Read below to discover how you can use a Functionly subscription to grow from org chart hero to full blown organization design geek and make winning moves along the way.